Asalha Puja Day & Buddhist Lent Day in Thailand

 What other types of festivals does Thailand Celebrate?

 Remember to check out our social media links at the bottom of the page.
 Like & subscribe to keep up to date with everything new from us here at Kids English Thailand.
-If you want to share this blog post, click on the Share Icon below.
+To share this blog post, click the Share Icon below.